smartroboticslab/libmaskrcnn-trt/README.md

 sudo apt install g++ make cmake libopencv-dev
 ```

-Then run `make` to build the library and the example executable.
+Then run `make` to build the library and the example executables.

 ## Usage